cosmos/gaia/docs/resources/service-providers.md

 Cosmos SDK transaction signing is a fairly simple process.

 Every Cosmos SDK transaction has a canonical JSON representation.
-The `gaiacli` and Stargate REST interfaces provide canonical JSON representations of transactions and their "broadcast" functions will provide compact Amino (a protobuf-like wire format) encoding translations.
+The `gaiad` and Stargate REST interfaces provide canonical JSON representations of transactions and their "broadcast" functions will provide compact Amino (a protobuf-like wire format) encoding translations.